-I understand that the name of this method isn’t exactly very catchy.
+I understand that the name of this method isn’t precisely very catchy.
 But it’s called the stalker method for a reason.

-The reason is that you’ll be stalking your customer’s digital behaviors in order to extract useful information about your customer’s interests.
+The reason is that you’ll be stalking your customer’s digital behaviours to extract useful information about your customer’s interests.

-In order to do this, you’ll need a few of your customer’s names or email addresses.
-Go to Facebook.com and enter your customers’ name or email in the search bar.
+You’ll need a few of your customers’ names or email addresses to do this.
+Go to Facebook.com and enter your customers’ names or emails in the search bar.
 Once you’ve found their profile, click “More” and scroll down to “Likes.”

 Cross-reference these with the buyer’s persona you created.
 Do any of them match up?